-We specialize in Late Filed Form 3520 Penalty abatement for clients worldwide.
-In most situations, either a U.S. person receives a money gift or an inheritance from a foreign parent or relative (or a trust distribution) – and had no idea they were supposed to report the information to the IRS.
+In most unreported gifts situations, a U.S. person receives a money gift or an inheritance from a foreign parent or relative (or a trust distribution), and had no idea they were supposed to report the information to the IRS.

 If a person does not file form 3520, there can be some significant penalties associated with the non-filing of the form in accordance with IRC 6677.